Taking Your Baby Home: Caring for Your Newborn

 - Bibs, washcloths, and towels

-Dress your baby in comfortable clothes that make it easy for you to change his diapers.
+Dress your baby in comfortable clothes that make it easy for you to change diapers.
 Be sure that the clothes do not have anything hanging from them, like strings or ties, which can become a choking hazard.
 Also check to make sure that your baby’s sleepwear is flame-retardant.
 Newborns can sometimes have trouble regulating their own body temperature.
-As a result, overclothing can result in overheating, just as underclothing can result in heat loss.
+As a result, too much clothing can result in overheating, just as under clothing can result in heat loss.
 For room temperatures of 75°F (24°C) or less, use several layers of clothing.
 As a guideline, dress your baby in one more layer of clothing than you are comfortable wearing.
-In hotter weather, you can use a single layer of clothing.
+In warmer weather, you can use a single layer of clothing.
 Here are some examples of clothing items that you may want to have at home for your baby: